predsci/Dengue/README.md

-# Dengue
+# Codes and Data for Dengue PLOS-ONE manuscript
-Toy dengue code
+# Some of the codes require installation of the DICE package
+#